Irfan-MagnetismTech/bbts/README.md

 When using **`storeAs`** or similar method where we need to explicitly give storage path, please use the above convention

+### Email

+Default `mail` views are published and updated to work with markdown and removed default logos and links.
+**Keep other updated if you work on these or create your own view file**

 ### Branching

 ```